Ted Stevens: Convictions voided and indictment dismissed

-Upon the release of the Special Counsel report, the Stevens defense team released an analysis of its own which stated, "The meticulous detail paints a picture of the government's shocking conduct in which prosecutors repeatedly ignored the law.
+Upon the release of the Special Counsel report, the Stevens defense team released an analysis of its own, which said, "The meticulous detail paints a picture of the government's shocking conduct in which prosecutors repeatedly ignored the law.
 The Report shows how prosecutors abandoned their oath of office and the ethical standards of their profession.
 They abandoned all decency and sound judgment when they indicted and prosecuted an 84-year old man who served his country in World War II combat, and who served with distinction for 40 years in the U.S. Senate."

 A statement issued by Stevens's widow Catherine said, "I can say that the Stevens family continues to be shocked by the depth and breadth of the government's misconduct."

-Mark Bonner, associate professor of law at Ave Maria School of Law, has argued that the court acted improperly by appointing a special prosecutor.
-Moreover, he claims that the Brady standard is a very high bar, such that the judge should not have found any of the prosecutors in criminal contempt.
+Mark Bonner, associate professor of law at Ave Maria School of Law, has argued that the court acted improperly by appointing a special prosecutor, claiming that, among other things, the "trial court had no lawful authority to hold the prosecutors in contempt for Brady violations..."

-Personal life

 Achievements and honors

 Stevens was voted Alaskan of the Century in 2000 by the Alaskan of the Year Committee.
 In the same year, the Alaska Legislature renamed the Anchorage airport, the largest in the state, to the Ted Stevens Anchorage International Airport.

 The Ted Stevens Foundation is a charity established to "assist in educating and informing the public about the career of Senator Ted Stevens".
 The chairman is Tim McKeever, a lobbyist who was treasurer of Stevens's 2004 campaign.
 In May 2006, McKeever said the charity was "nonpartisan and nonpolitical", and that Stevens does not raise money for the foundation, although he has attended some fund-raisers.

-November 18, 2003, the Senator's 80th birthday, was declared Senator Ted Stevens Appreciation Day by Governor of Alaska Frank Murkowski.
+November 18, 2003, the senator's 80th birthday, was declared Senator Ted Stevens Appreciation Day by Governor of Alaska Frank Murkowski.

 When discussing issues that were especially important to him (such as opening up the Arctic National Wildlife Refuge to oil drilling), Stevens wore a necktie with The Incredible Hulk on it to show his seriousness.
 Marvel Comics has sent him free Hulk paraphernalia and has thrown a Hulk party for him.
 On December 21, 2005, Stevens said the vote to block drilling in the Arctic National Wildlife Refuge "has been the saddest day of my life".

 On December 30, 2006, Stevens delivered a eulogy of Gerald R. Ford at the 38th President's funeral service.
 On April 13, 2007, Stevens was recognized as the longest-serving (38 years) Republican senator in history.
 (He served in total forty years and ten days.)
 Senator Daniel Inouye, a Democrat from Hawaii, referred to Stevens as "The Strom Thurmond of the Arctic Circle".
-Stevens held this record until he was overtaken by Orrin Hatch on January 13, 2017.
+Stevens held this record until he was overtaken by Orrin Hatch on January 14, 2017.